MachtaYassine/StereoMatching/README.md

 ## File and folder structure

 - data folder: contains images and depth results
+    - My results are not optimal, have a lot of noise and are slow I'll work on
+        - reducing noise
+        - optimizing computing time
 - Stereo folder contains my attmpt at trying to organize the "taxonomy" of stereo in classes for an easy pipeline (It's rushed)
     - Costs: different cost functions
     - Aggregation: only fixed window for now